-When Dr. Michael Sullivan examines a patient’s face, he divides it horizontally into thirds: upper middle, and lower.
+When Dr. Stephen Nogan examines a patient’s face, he divides it horizontally into thirds: upper middle, and lower.
 The “mid-face” is the area most of us think of as our cheeks, extending from the cheek bone prominence down to the upper lip.
 The mid-face contour is ultimately determined by your skeletal shape and the soft tissues that drape over its surface.

 Why have a mid-facelift?

-Dr. Sullivan’s goals in performing Columbus mid-facelift surgery are two-fold:
+Dr. Nogan’s goals in performing mid-facelift surgery in Columbus, Ohio are two-fold:

 - To achieve the very best possible results for you, and